LuhanSheng/Revit_To_Database/README.md

 Revit secondary development project.
 Using Revit Files to Identify the Location of Fire Danger and Escape Routes.
-Under the guidance of Prof.Dennis Shasha.
+Under the guidance of Prof. Dennis Shasha.

 Please refer to [NYU technical report](https://cs.nyu.edu/media/publications/RevitToDatabase.pdf) for more information.